maniSbindra/go-posts/parse-podlist/Readme.md

 # Parse Pod List

-This folder has code sample supporting the [textParsing the output of "kubectl get pods -A -o json" from a file](https://medium.com/@maninder.bindra/parsing-the-output-of-kubectl-get-pods-a-o-json-from-a-file-81350fa1d757)
+This folder has code sample supporting the [textParsing the output of "kubectl get pods -A -o json" from a file](https://medium.com/@maninder.bindra/parsing-the-output-of-kubectl-get-pods-a-o-json-from-a-file-81350fa1d757) blog post.

 ## Parsing Sample using JQ